Oscar-winning Palestinian director Basel Adra says his home in West Bank raided by Israeli soldiers

-JERUSALEM (AP) — Palestinian Oscar-winning director Basel Adra said that Israeli soldiers conducted a raid at his West Bank home on Saturday, searching for him and going through his wife’s phone.
+JERUSALEM (AP) — Palestinian Oscar-winning director Basel Adra said Israeli soldiers conducted a raid at his home in the occupied West Bank on Saturday, searching for him and going through his wife’s phone.

 Israeli settlers attacked his village, injuring two of his brothers and one cousin, Adra told The Associated Press.
 He accompanied them to the hospital.
 While there, he said that he heard from family in the village that nine Israeli soldiers had stormed his home.

-The soldiers asked his wife, Suha, for his whereabouts and went through her phone, he said, while his 9-month-old daughter was home.
+The soldiers asked his wife, Suha, for his whereabouts and went through her phone while his 9-month-old daughter was home.
 They also briefly detained one of his uncles, he said.

 As of Saturday night, Adra said he had no way of returning home to check on his family, because soldiers were blocking the entrance to the village and he was scared of being detained.